 - Put a chain-link barrier at the bottom of your fence.
 This will make walking along the perimeter unpleasant for your canine escape artist.

-You should never let your pet see you covering up the holes.
-He will think that you are approving his behaviour as you seem to be ‘playing’ with the dirt.
-You should also never ‘stake out’ your pet at the pit that he has dug.
+Moreover, you should never let your pet see you covering up the holes.
+He will think that you are approving his behavior as you seem to be “playing” with the dirt.